db47h/ngaro/README.md

 # Ngaro Go

 ## <a name="pkg-overview">Overview</a>
-This is another Go implementation of the [Ngaro Virtual Machine](http://retroforth.org/docs/The_Ngaro_Virtual_Machine.html).
+This is an embeddable Go implementation of the [Ngaro Virtual Machine](http://retroforth.org/docs/The_Ngaro_Virtual_Machine.html).

 This repository contains the embeddable [virtual machine](https://godoc.org/github.com/db47h/ngaro/vm), a rudimentary